1. SHOULD I GET VACCINATED PRIOR TRAVELLING TO INDONESIA?

-(Snus) value is less than US$250 then they are free or no tax for them.
+(Snus) value is less than US$250 then they are free or no tax will be applied for them.
 Since

-it is quite difficult sometimes to asses the value of a goods then the goods
+it is rather difficult sometimes to asses the value of a goods, then the goods

 could be generalized into pieces.
 If this is to be applied then the number of

 Snus is limited only up to 200 pieces (not bottles or cans).
 If you intend to